4ms/metamodule-plugin-sdk/docs/graphics.md

 # Graphics

+MetaModule uses PNG files for all graphics.
+Module faceplates should be 240 pixels high (128.5mm or 5.059" = 240px, so effective DPI is 47.44).

+The screen is 240px x 320px, about 144 ppi.
+We use 16-bit color (RGB565).
+Modules are displayed 240px high when viewed full-screen and 180px high when zoomed-out.
+We may add future options to zoom out to 120px when zoomed-out.

+All graphics for a plugin live in the `assets/` dir in the plugin base directory.

+When a plugin is built, the contents of the assets directory is copied into the plugin directory.
+Notice that the assets directory itself is not copied, just the contents.
+So if you put a file in `MyPlugin/assets/mypic.png`, then your plugin will reference as `MyPlugin/mypic.png`.

+Certain special effects like shadows, subtle gradients, thin lines will not look good on the MetaModule screen, so keep that in mind as you create artwork.

+### Converting a VCV Rack plugin

-VCV Rack uses SVG files for graphical assets, but MetaModule uses PNGs.
-So, we need to convert all SVGs to PNGs.
+If you are converting a VCV Rack plugin, you will need to convert the SVG files to PNGs.
 Typically all SVGs are kept in a `res/` directory for VCV Rack plugins.
 For MetaModule plugins, the `res/` dir is omitted, but otherwise the directory structure and file base names are kept the same.
 Before building your plugin, convert all the SVGs to PNGs and put them into the `assets/` dir in your plugin folder.
-This `assets/` dir is refered to by CMakeLists in the call to `create_plugin()`, so if you want to use a different directory, just change it there.
-The Cmake script will simply copy the contents of the `assets/` dir to the plugin dir.

 There is a helper script that can convert a directory of SVGs to PNGs:
 `scripts/SvgToPng.py`.
 Running `scripts/SvgToPng.py -h` will display the help